massix/cv/main.typ

     interconnected virtual machines through a Web based interface using KVM and VDE as system technologies.
 Fun fact: I love recursive acronyms.])
   - #text([#strong([KayaOS]): #mkGithubLink("kayaos") a full-fledged Operating
-    System for MIPS v1 architectures, made for educational purposes and compatible with
+    System for MIPS v1 architectures, for educational purposes and compatible with
     #link("https://wiki.virtualsquare.org/#/education/umps")[$mu$mps 2 and 3]])
 ]